 You configure proxies, Machine Health Check, private registries, and Antrea on Tanzu Kubernetes Clusters in the same way as you do for management clusters.
-For information, see Create a Management Cluster Configuration File from a Template.
+For information, see Create a Management Cluster Configuration File.

 If you have created namespaces in your Tanzu Kubernetes Grid instance, you can deploy Tanzu Kubernetes clusters to those namespaces by specifying the

 NAMESPACE variable.
 If you do not specify the the

 NAMESPACE variable, Tanzu Kubernetes Grid places clusters in the